picobellobv/ephos.github.io/_posts/2019-10-13-PowerShell-Previews-on-Arch.md

 }
 ```

 In looking through this code, I know there are at a minimum 2 things we need to change to get the latest `pwsh-preview` package installed.
-Since the Bash script is variablized from the top section the actual script doesn't need any modification, just the top.
+Since the Bash script uses variables from the top section the actual script doesn't need any modification, just the top.

 1. `_pkgver=7.0.0-preview.3`
    1. Changing this to the latest preview will feed the right version as a variable to the "source" line.